 Don't use numbers unless they're part of your brand (37signals).
 Is it "5apps" or "fiveapps"?
 You'll lose half your traffic to the wrong version.

 Don't choose a name similar to an existing company.
-Beyond trademark issues, you'll constantly be confused with them and may inherit their reputation.
+IPzen reports that UDRP domain disputes cost $1,500–5,000, with full trademark litigation exceeding $100,000[2].
+Beyond the legal costs, you'll constantly be confused with them and may inherit their reputation.

 Ready to find available domain names for your startup?
 Our AI-powered generator creates unique, brandable suggestions in seconds.